Bavinduyeshan/Bavinduyeshan/README.md

 I'm Bavindu yeshan, a dedicated and enthusiastic software engineering student with a passion for technology and innovation.
 Currently pursuing my diploma in Software Engineering at Nibm , I thrive in environments where I can apply my problem-solving skills to create impactful solutions.

-Skills: c# / Python / C /Java/javascript/ HTML / CSS
+Languages: c# / Python / C /Java/javascript/ HTML / CSS